Feras10001/SADAIA_Bootcamp/README.md

 ----------------------------------------------------------

 **Files in the repository:**
+* [SADAIA Bootcamp Final Project updated with deep learning section]: **contains the code + deep learning section**
-* [SADAIA Bootcamp Final Project]: containes the full updated code
+* [SADAIA Bootcamp Final Project]: containes the full original code without deep learning section
 * [Project Report]: full report of the project
 * [Analyzing and Predicting Successful Kickstarter Projects]: short presentation of the project
 * [Proposal]: Initial ideas and proposal of the project